kimpheneas-afk/kimpheneas-afk.github.io/README.md

 # pheneaskim.github.io
-Personal website of Pheneas Kim, a software developer based in Kenya.
+Personal website of Pheneas Kim, a mobile app developer based in Kenya.